monnetproject/lemon.api/README.md

 * Modular
 * Semantics by Reference

-For more details of the lemon model see [http://lemon-model.net]
+For more details of the lemon model see http://lemon-model.net

-Javadoc
+JavaDoc
 -------

+JavaDoc is available at http://monnetproject.github.com/lemon.api/

 Usage Example
 -------------